zacharyelston/RedmineMCP/README.md

 This project represents a paradigm shift in how organizations structure collaboration between humans and AI.
 As described in our [NASCAR DevOps philosophy](./docs/nascar_devops.md), we've entered an era where "everyone's driving the same car" through standardized protocols like MCP.
 The difference now lies in the team—how humans and AI coordinate, communicate, and collectively solve problems.

-By implementing this system, you're not just deploying a tool but creating a [Company in a Box](./docs/company-in-a-box/index.html)—a central nervous system where:
+By implementing this system, you're not just deploying a tool but creating a [Company in a Box](https://zacharyelston.github.io/RedmineMCP/) —a central nervous system where:

 - AI agents handle routine operations while humans focus on strategy and creativity
 - Work becomes visible, traceable, and continuously improvable